-Dr Sikorski is a board certified dermatologist and by definition, dermatologists are best qualified to deal with issues of the skin, but there other physicians or surgeons who have taken qualifying training for performing surgery.
+Dr Sikorski is a board certified dermatologist in the Mission Viejo and Orange County area and by definition, dermatologists are best qualified to deal with issues of the skin, but there other physicians or surgeons who have taken qualifying training for performing surgery.
 Be prudent and check credentials.
 With Dr. Sikorski’s dual specialty in dermatology and cosmetic surgery, you have the advantages of immediate medical resolution and esthetically pleasing resolution to the problem.

 Will I have a scar?

 Any time you cut the skin, you will have a scar.
 In most cases, the scar is barely perceptible.
-You can view photos of Dr Sikorski’s skin cancer reconstructions in the office to view the results of skin cancer reconstruction surgery.
+You can view photos of Dr Sikorski’s skin cancer reconstructions of Mission Viejo and OC patients in our office to view the results of skin cancer reconstruction surgery.

 Skin Cancer Surgery and Skin Cancer Reconstruction